Honda CBR650R: The Spiritual Successor to the CBR600F

 - It wasn't a CBR600RR and so was boring

-Basically, the CBR650F drew the criticism — if you can call it that — that I often see leveled at Honda and BMW, for producing technically perfect, very reliable, but "unexciting" motorcycles.
+Basically, the CBR650F drew the criticism — if you can call it that — that I often see levelled at Honda and BMW, for producing technically perfect, very reliable, but "unexciting" motorcycles.
 (Yes, I've even heard reviewers describe as "boring" the BMW S1000RR, which produces more horsepower than I can count without getting distracted by a shiny object.
 It's a subjective call, I guess.)

 But this rings true.
 What distinguishes the earlier F series is that it was the only 600 that Honda produced.
 They tried to satisfy every market at once.
 Those who wanted a commuter knew they were riding a racer, and those who wanted a racer knew that they were riding something comfortable.